 - A spot or growth that continually itches, hurts, becomes crusty, scabs, or bleeds.

 - An open sore that does not heal after 4 weeks or one that heals and reopens.

-The self-exams regulars skin could save about 4,500 lives a year.
+The self-exams normal skin could save about 4,500 lives a year.
 Whenever you are concerned about a growth or blemish on your skin, it is best to seek the advice of a healthcare professional.